Skip to main content

 For the best PDF output, configure these settings in your template:

-1. Go to Settings > Templates > [Your Template] > Report Settings
+1. Go to Settings > Strategy Templates > [Your Template] > Report Settings

 These template-level settings give you consistent results without adjusting them every time you print.